Yunehr/Rejected-RPG_DevCopy/README.md

 **Development is ongoing – stay tuned for updates!**

 ## Planned Features
-- Combat System
-- Custom Storyline
-- Save/Load functionality
+- TBD

+## Planned Updates
+- General UI Update
+- Selection via arrow keys

 ## How to Use!!
-1. Clone Github Repo
+1. Clone The GitHub Repo
-2. Go to Properties/Debugging and Update your Command Line Arguments to < name > (where < name > is the name you want for your save file)
+2. Go to Properties/Debugging and update your Command Line Arguments to < name > (where < name > is the name you want for your save file)

+*Note: Currently Designed For Visual Studio 2022 Debugging mode, A proper release is possible but not planned*

 # Update History